SteveDoyle2/pyNastran/README.md

 F06:
  - KE support for plot_145

 Many bug fixes and a few more details on features, can be found in the ![Release Notes](https://github.com/SteveDoyle2/pyNastran/blob/1.3/releaseNotes.md)

+### pyNastran 1.3.1/1.3.0 has been released (2019/4/8)

+This result has been superseeded by 1.3.2.
+The PyPi page was fixed.

 ### pyNastran v1.2.1 has been released (2019/5/24)